plwalters/aurelia-bs-modal/README.md

   ```

 (Note that when You don't want to close button in modal-header, then use `close.bind="false"` instead of `close.call="closeEventGoesHere()"` in modal-header)

+(Also note that you can't have both the large attribute and the small attribute.
+If both are present the modal will get the default size)

 5. Update the bindings to be events in the view model that backs whereever you added the sample -
   ```javascript